Yandex Cloud

 Specify the relevant parameters:

-• config_spec.clickhouse.resources.disk_size: ClickHouse® host storage size in bytes.
+• config_spec.clickhouse.resources.disk_size: ClickHouse® host storage size, in bytes.

-• config_spec.zookeeper.resources.disk_size: ZooKeeper host storage size in bytes.
+• config_spec.zookeeper.resources.disk_size: ZooKeeper host storage size, in bytes.

-4. View the server response to make sure the request was successful.
+4. View the server response to make sure your request was successful.

 Enabling user and database management via SQLEnabling user and database management via SQL